bearfighting/schema-transformation-toolkit/docs/development/ir-boundaries.md

 - validator-specific rules
 - annotations that do not change structure

-Current repository note:

-The current `SchemaDocument` and `SchemaNode` model in `@aio/core` should be treated as `Shape IR v0`.
+The current `SchemaDocument` and `SchemaNode` model should be treated as `Shape IR v0`.

 ### Constraint IR

-`Constraint IR` answers one question:
+`Constraint IR` answers:

 > what extra validation or portable annotation rules apply to an already-known shape?

-Its job is to describe semantics that narrow, annotate, or qualify an existing shape without redefining that shape.
+It is for semantics that narrow, annotate, or qualify an existing shape without rebuilding that shape.

-Good fit for:
+Good fit:

-- JSON Schema validation keywords
-- OpenAPI schema constraints
-- validator-library refinements that are portable enough to share

-Expected responsibilities:

-- numeric constraints such as `minimum` and `maximum`
+- numeric constraints
-- string constraints such as `minLength`, `maxLength`, and `pattern`
+- string constraints
-- collection constraints such as `minItems`, `maxItems`, and `uniqueItems`
+- collection constraints
-- object-wide rules such as open-versus-closed behavior when that proves to be shared
+- object-wide rules such as closure when that proves shared
-- portable annotations such as `description`, `default`, or `examples` if they become shared generator inputs
+- portable annotations such as `description`, `default`, or `examples`

 Non-goals:

-- rebuilding a second structural tree
+- duplicating the full shape tree
-- arbitrary runtime callbacks or execution hooks
+- arbitrary runtime callbacks
 - source-language trivia

-## Decision Rule: Shape vs Constraint
+## Shape Versus Constraint Rule

-Use this rule first:
+Use this test first:

 > if removing a semantic changes the core allowed structure, it belongs to `Shape IR`

 Otherwise:

-> if removing a semantic leaves the same structure but with looser validation, it belongs to `Constraint IR`
+> if removing a semantic leaves the same structure but with looser validation or less annotation, it belongs to `Constraint IR`

-### Usually Shape
+Usually `Shape IR`:

-- `object`
+- object
-- `record`
+- record
-- `array`
+- array
-- `tuple`
+- tuple
-- `union`
+- union
-- `reference`
+- reference
-- reusable `definitions`
+- reusable definitions
 - optional presence
 - nullable value semantics

-### Usually Constraint
+Usually `Constraint IR`:

-- `minimum`
-- `maximum`
-- `exclusiveMinimum`
-- `exclusiveMaximum`
-- `multipleOf`
+- `minimum`, `maximum`, `exclusiveMinimum`, `exclusiveMaximum`, `multipleOf`
-- `minLength`
-- `maxLength`
-- `pattern`
+- `minLength`, `maxLength`, `pattern`, `format`
-- `minItems`
+- `minItems`, `maxItems`, `uniqueItems`
-- `maxItems`
+- `minProperties`, `maxProperties`
-- `uniqueItems`
+- portable annotations

-### Current Gray Areas
+## Current Gray Areas

-These are now partially implemented in `Constraint IR`, but should still be treated as areas that may refine further as more sources and targets land:
+These need repeated cross-format pressure before being treated as settled shared semantics:

-- object open-versus-closed semantics
+- object open-versus-closed behavior
-- portable annotations such as `description`, `default`, and `examples`
+- portable annotations as first-class generator inputs
-- whether an eventual impossible-schema concept belongs in `Shape IR`, `Constraint IR`, or a combined model
+- whether an eventual impossible or never-schema concept belongs in shape or constraints

-Current working repository state:
+Current working state:

-- `closed-object` is represented in `Constraint IR`
+- `required` and `nullable` remain `Shape IR`
-- `format`, `default`, `examples`, `description`, `read-only`, and `write-only` are represented in `Constraint IR`
+- `closed-object`, `format`, `default`, `examples`, `description`, `read-only`, and `write-only` live in `Constraint IR`
-- `required` and `nullable` remain `Shape IR` concerns

-The working rule for gray areas is:

-- do not promote them into shared IR just because one format can express them
-- gather repeated pressure from multiple sources or targets first

-## Layer Relationships
+## Composition Rule

-The three IRs should be related, but not collapsed into one model.

-Recommended dependency direction:
+The dependency direction should stay:

 - `Value IR` stands alone
 - `Shape IR` stands alone